silvio-galli/blocipedia/README.md

 Every new user is required to confirm his/her subscription via email confirmation notification that is sent using `ActionMailer` through a Google account, in [development](https://github.com/silvio-galli/blocipedia/blob/master/config/environments/development.rb) and [production](https://github.com/silvio-galli/blocipedia/blob/master/config/environments/production.rb) environment.
 Google keys are managed using [Figaro](https://github.com/laserlemon/figaro) gem.

 **Authorization** is handled through the [Pundit](https://github.com/elabs/pundit) gem.

 The app makes use of the [Stripe](https://github.com/stripe/stripe-ruby) gem and API to create Premium Users (read *paying users*).
 Stripe keys are managed using [Figaro](https://github.com/laserlemon/figaro) gem.

+**URLs** are human friendly strings created using [FriendlyId](https://github.com/norman/friendly_id) gem.

 ## Features

-- Users can create.
+- Everybody is allowed to take a look at the list of wikis, but only signed in users can fully read wikis or write a new one.
 - The app features two plans: free plan (*member user*) and premium plan (*premium user*).
-- Every new user is registered as *member user*.
 - Member users can create only public wikis.
 Premium users can create public and private wikis.
-- Everybody is allowed to take a look at the list of wikis, but only signed in users can fully read wikis or write a new one.
-- To
+- Every new user is registered as *member user*.
+- Every member user can upgrade to premium plan through a subscription of 10 $ via Stripe.
+- Every premium user can downgrade to free plan with one click.
+- Every premium user can add collaborators for private wikis even if they are not premium users.

 ---